 The homeless epidemic is a serious problem in nearly every major city across the country.
-According to the US Department of Housing and Urban Development, there are over 500,000 people experiencing homelessness on any given night.
+According to the U.S. Department of Housing and Urban Development, there are over 500,000 people experiencing homelessness on any given night.
 It’s a difficult challenge to tackle precisely because it is so multi-faceted, both in terms of its causes and its far-reaching effects.
-Homelessness affects not only the people who must struggle to survive on the street, but also the business owners or residents in the neighborhoods.
-Petty crime and drug abuse are common.
+Homelessness affects not only the people who must struggle to survive on the street but also the business owners or residents in the neighborhoods.
 While many factors have contributed to the rise in homeless rates, one of the most profound is the lack of adequate social support services.

 The effects of homelessness are equally complex and can be mirror images of the root causes.
 Because the person is experiencing homelessness, this may put profound strain on personal relationships.
 Drug abuse can become an issue, as the person seeks some way of coping with the pain and hardship of living on the streets.
 This leads to a downward spiral that drives the person deeper and deeper into the depths of crippling poverty and isolation.

-- School bullying: What are some of the contributing factors that lead someone into becoming a bully in the first place?
+- School bullying: What are some of the contributing factors that lead someone to become a bully in the first place?
 What impact can bullying have on its victims?

 - Social media addiction: Do personal or cultural factors play a bigger role in whether someone becomes addicted to social media in the first place?
 What are the effects that such an addiction can have on a student’s life?

 - Rush hour traffic: Focusing on a specific area or roadway, why can traffic get really bad during a certain time of day?
 If these factors were addressed, would traffic flow more smoothly?

 - Childhood obesity: Obesity rates are at an all-time high.
 Why is this the case?
 What has changed in the last few decades?
 What are some of the most pressing health issues for children who are obese?